 - Ambulances.
 Because ambulances are in the business of responding to emergencies, they are often going very fast, weaving through traffic and ignoring traffic signals.
 It is legal for them to do all of these things, but it also increases the risk of accidents.
 That’s why it is so important to pull over and stop for emergency vehicles.

-What You Should Do If You Are Hurt in a Truck Accident
+What You Should Do If You Are Hurt in a Houston Truck Accident

 Of course, the single most important thing you can do if you are injured in an accident involving a truck is to get the medical attention you need.
 You want to get headed toward recovery as quickly as possible.

-Once your immediate medical issues have been addressed, you want to find an attorney who will investigate the circumstances of the accident, determine who should be held liable, and work hard to get you the compensation you deserve.
+Once your immediate medical issues have been addressed, you want to find an experienced Houston truck accident lawyer who will investigate the circumstances of the accident, determine who should be held liable, and work hard to get you the compensation you deserve.